 Cutting down on waste can be tricky, especially if we share our house with a lot of little people, but it’s not impossible.
 Things like milk and bread may not seem expensive, but having to constantly replenish goods that have been spoiled can soon add up.
 Asking everyone to ensure that food is stored properly ensures that we are getting the best value.

 The same can be applied to meal preparation.
 If we constantly serve up helpings that re too much, we are effectively throwing money in the bin.
-Of course, there will be waste at times, but doing our best to minimise it ensures that we are able to save more money in the long run.
+Of course, there will be waste at times, but doing our best to minimize it ensures that we are able to save more money in the long run.

 Buy in Bulk, When Possible